Have you ever wondered, “What is a physician associate?”

 Have you ever visited a doctor’s office or hospital and been seen by someone other than a physician?
-If so, it’s possible that a Physician Associate took a look at you.
+If so, a Physician Associate may have taken a look at you.

 The demand for Physician Associates has increased in recent years as they provide valuable support to physicians in delivering high-quality patient care.
 But what exactly does it take to become a Physician Associate?